DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Proposed Model

 Figure \ref{fig:cdiop-def} shows the four types of positional relationships. $R_k^\ast$ represents four possible intersection points of two extended links vectors. $R_1^\ast$ exists if the extension of $R_i$ in the backward direction meets the extension of $R_j$ in the backward direction. $R_2^\ast$, $R_3^\ast$, and $R_4^\ast$ are similarly defined depending on whether forward or backward extensions of $R_i$ and $R_j$ can meet.
 Each type implies how two links could interact.
 For example, two links would head to the same area when $R_2^\ast$ exists as described in Figure \ref{fig:cdiop-def}(b).
 Note that any $R_k^\ast$ cannot exist when two links are exactly parallel.
-This case is taken into consideration by setting all $W_P^k$ values to zero. \textbf{Partition filters} We also define a set of partition filters $\{t_m\}$ that can be used over $W$ to create $t_m(W)=W_m\in\left \{{W}_{1}, \dots, {W}_{M} \right \}$. $t_m(.)$ is a scalar-input scalar-output function, and $t_m(W)$ decribes the element-wise application of filter $t_m(.)$.
-We constrain the set of partition filters $T_M=\{t_1, ..., t_M\}$ to satisfy $\sum_{m=1}^M{{t}_m(W)} = W$ in order to make sure that $W$ is spread over the $M$ partitioned matrices without any increase or decrease in the element-wise sum. $M$ can be designed based on the histogram analysis.
-To smoothly handle the boundary values, we choose triangular partition filters.
-In our work, only $W \in \left \{W_\theta, W_D\right \}$ are considered for applying the partition filters.
-Figure \ref{fig:partition-filters} shows 4-directional triangular partition filters, $T_{M=4}$.
-Instead of using $T_M(W_\theta)$ directly, we will use $W_D\odot T_M(W_\theta)$ that contain hybrid information between distance and direction because of its empirical superiority.
-For $W_D$, appropriate partition filters can be designed by investigating the density in a similar way.
+This case is taken into consideration by setting all $W_P^k$ values to zero.
+In our experiment, we consider the dataset of Seoul where some of the business districts can become major destination locations or some of the commuter towns can become major departure locations.
+For such a crowded city, $W_P$ might be able to play an essential role, especially when the model is flexible enough to extract the complicated positional relationship patterns in a useful way. {For the highly complex urban network of Seoul, often there are multiple major routes that connect from or to a commuter town or a business district, and the routes are likely to have a strong correlation with the positional relationship.
+Indeed, the positional relationship turned out to be useful for our dataset as will be shown in Section~\mbox{\ref{subsec:ablation_study}}.
+In general, however, the new spatial relationship has not been studied before and there is a risk that its effectiveness might not transfer well to other traffic environments.
+Similar to our positional relationship, several new types of spatial relationships have been studied in recent years.
+Examples include speed limit\cite{shin2020incorporating}}, functional similarity\cite{yao2018dmvst}, and transportation connectivity\cite{geng2019stmgcn}.
+With the increasing data size, some of these new endeavors might turn out to be generally effective.